supernovahs/gitcoin-grants-conviction/README.md

 # 🏗 Scaffold-ETH - 🗳 Conviction Cloud

-This is the first iteration of a simple conviction voting system.
+This is the second iteration of a simple conviction voting system.

 The way conviction voting work is conceptually simple: